GSA/site-scanning-documentation/scans/README.md

-This section documents active and intactive scans that have been built for the Site Scanning program.
+This section documents active and inactive scans that have been built for the Site Scanning program.
 A list of ideas for future scans to build [can be found here](https://github.com/18F/site-scanning-documentation/blob/master/scans/candidate-scans.md).

 ## Active